AnnaWysocki/stim/README.md

 stability <- c(X = .5, Y = .1, Z = .1)
 ```

-The stability values need to be named, and the names must match the
+The elements or columns in the stability object need to be named, and
-variable names in the `data` or `S` input.
+the names must match the variable names in the `data` or `S` input.

 Multiple stability values can be specified for each variable.
 This
 results in multiple Stability Informed Models being estimated (one for